OskarLindgren/Reference-chart/README.md

 # Reference-chart
-A refference chart for how you can write simple io in diffrent languages
+A refference chart for how you can write simple code in diffrent languages